 In most cases, it's not safe to use a free VPN for torrenting.
 Here's the unsettling reality: Most free VPN services have limitations that can compromise your safety and privacy.

-Some free VPNs have been caught selling user data to third-party companies or are actually malware.
-Additionally, hackers may search through torrent clients, so it is important to have your IP address hidden.
+Some free VPNs have been caught selling user data to third-party companies or have been found to be malware.
+Additionally, hackers may scan torrent clients, so it is important to hide your IP address.
 From a usability perspective, free services often have speed caps, data limitations, and fewer server options, which can affect your torrenting experience.

 Torrenting without a VPN can reveal your IP address and identity to internet service providers (ISPs).
 If you're serious about your online privacy, we strongly recommend considering paid VPN alternatives or upgrading to a Proton VPN premium plan.
 These VPNs offer superior security and faster download speeds, making them the ideal choice for torrenting.
 Additionally, they don't have the limitations or risks associated with free VPN services.
 While it may require a small investment, the peace of mind you get in return is invaluable.